omni-network/omni/docs/content/operate/validator.md

 ### 4. Fund the operator address

-When registering a validator, the operator address must self-delegate `100 OMNI` on the [Omni Omega](https://chainlist.org/chain/164) chain.
+When registering a validator, the operator address must self-delegate `100 native OMNI`.
 It therefore needs to funded with slightly more than `100 OMNI` to pay for gas.
+This applies for both testnet and mainnet.

-The [omega faucet](https://faucet.omni.network/) only provides a few OMNI at a time, so please reach out to the Omni team on Slack, providing your **operator address** and we will fund it with `200 OMNI`.
+Please reach out to the Omni team on Slack and share your **operator address**.

 ### 5. Add the operator address to Omni staking allow list